MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A13-quantitative_theory.md

 ### Take-home messages

-1. In order to use theory-based methods for dependent groups (paired data), the independent observational units and normality conditions must be met.
+1. In order to use theory-based methods for a quantitative variable, the independent observational units and normality conditions must be met.

-2. A T-score is compared to a $t$-distribution with $n - 1$ df in order to calculate a one-sided p-value.
+2. In order to find a theory-based p-value, we use R to calculate the area under a $t$-distribution with $n - 1$ degrees of freedom (df) that is at or more extreme than the observed $T$-score.
 To find a two-sided p-value using theory-based methods we need to multiply the one-sided p-value by 2.

 3. A $t^*$ multiplier is found by obtaining the bounds of the middle X% (X being the desired confidence level) of a $t$-distribution with $n - 1$ df.